-• Perform an equipment check.
-Before heading out, make sure your brake, steering and throttle systems are all functioning properly, and that the hood and guards are firmly attached.
+- Perform an equipment check.
+Before heading out, ensure your brake, steering and throttle systems are functioning properly.
+Also, check that the hood and guards are firmly attached.

 - HaveÂ an emergency kit.Â Keep an emergency kit on your snowmobile that includes items likeÂ a standard first-aid kit, a flashlight, a rope, a multi-tool, extra spark plugs and a drive belt.Â It’s also a good idea to keep an extra ignition key in there in case yours gets lost on the trail.